AliChoukatli/CyberShield-Enterprise/05_Zero_Trust_&_Security_Hardening/Documentation/06_LAPS_Intune.md

 ---

-## 1. Automating Local Administrator Account Creation for LAPS via Intune

-## Overview

-To properly manage local administrator passwords using LAPS (Local Administrator Password Solution) via Intune, the target local administrator account (e.g., `LAPS_Admin`) must exist on the client devices.

-## Steps to Automate LAPS_Admin Account Creation and Deployment

-### 1. Create PowerShell Script to Add Local Administrator Account
+## 1. Create PowerShell Script to Add Local Administrator Account

 The following PowerShell script checks if the local user `LAPS_Admin` exists.
 If not, it creates the account, sets it to enabled, and adds it to the local Administrators group.